 TSCA Inadvertent PCB Allowance Discrepancy with Water Quality Standards

-In accordance with President Trump’s signed Executive Order 13777 and EPA’s Docket ID No. EPA-HQ-OA-2017-0190, this comment letter is sent on behalf of the Spokane River Regional Toxics Task Force (SRRTTF) requesting evaluation and correction of discrepancies that exist between the Toxics Substance Control Act (TSCA) and Water Quality Standard regulations for Polychlorinated Biphenyls (PCBs).
+In consideration of President Trump’s signed Executive Order 13777 and EPA’s Docket ID No. EPA-HQ-OA-2017-0190, this comment letter is sent on behalf of the Spokane River Regional Toxics Task Force (SRRTTF) requesting evaluation and correction of discrepancies that exist between the Toxics Substance Control Act (TSCA) and Water Quality Standard regulations for Polychlorinated Biphenyls (PCBs).

 The SRRTTF, facilitated by the William D. Ruckelshaus Center, represents municipal and industrial permitted dischargers, conservation and environmental interests, and state and federal regulatory agencies in Washington and Idaho.
 This innovative direct- to-implementation process brings all stakeholders together in a collaborative effort to address PCB water quality concerns in the Spokane River.
 The purpose of the SRRTTF is to “work collaboratively to characterize the sources of toxics in the Spokane River and identify and implement appropriate actions needed to make measurable progress towards meeting applicable water quality standards for the State of Washington, State of Idaho, and The Spokane Tribe of Indians and in the interests of public and environmental health.”

 The SRRTTF has worked diligently since 2012 to identify and reduce sources of PCBs from entering the Spokane River.
-It is evident from our analysis that a significant contribution of PCBs to the Spokane River watershed originate from sources currently allowed under the EPA TSCA regulations.
+While our analysis indicates that legacy PCBs are the significant source to the Spokane River, we also find that a contribution of PCBs to the Spokane River watershed originates from sources currently allowed under the EPA TSCA regulations.
 The concentrations of PCBs allowed under TSCA in commercial and industrial products are billions of times higher than the water quality criteria for PCBs that EPA has imposed on the State of Washington.
-The EPA water quality criteria for PCBs are immeasurable and unattainable with current technology and approved EPA test methods.
-Washington and Idaho state communities and businesses are nonetheless burdened to address PCBs under section 303(d) and to implement treatment technologies based on unapproved EPA test methods.
-The inconsistency between the TSCA allowance and the water quality criteria will result in continued contamination of the environment, impairment of our watersheds, municipal and industrial dischargers in potential non-compliance with NPDES permits, perpetual investment in expensive water treatment technologies, exposure to citizen lawsuits, elimination of paper recycling, and the loss of existing and future businesses and industry.
+The EPA water quality criteria for PCBs are unattainable.
+Washington and Idaho state communities and businesses are nonetheless burdened to address PCBs under section 303(d) and to implement treatment technologies.
 Additionally, The Spokane River, as well as other rivers in the U.S. with Clean Water Act 303(d) listings for PCBs, may never meet EPA water quality criteria for PCBs as long as EPA continues to allow for new PCB generation at the current high levels under TSCA.

 This is a national issue and not just isolated to the Spokane River watershed.
 There are almost 5,600 water bodies in the United States that are listed for PCBs and more than 1,000 fish advisories for PCBs in 40 states.
 PCB-contaminated fish are the primary source of PCBs for people in the United States and PCBs continue to pose a potential threat to human health and the environment.
 PCB-11, a congener specific to pigments, has been found in the waters of California, Delaware, Oregon, New York, New Jersey, Texas, and Washington.
 Of the limited number of PCB water quality clean-up plans, Total Maximum Daily Loads (TMDLs), prepared to date, not one water body in the country has successfully met applicable water quality standards for PCBs through the TMDL process.